rfordatascience/tidytuesday/data/2024/2024-09-03/readme.md

 What can you see about developer demographics?
 How do developers engage with Stack Overflow?
 What do they think about AI?

-Thank you to [credit](https://github.com/havishak) for curating this week's dataset.
+Thank you to [Havisha Khurana](https://github.com/havishak) for curating this week's dataset!

 ## The Data